 - Statement that the Finder is acting as an agent of the company, is not acting as an associated person of a broker-dealer, and is not acting in the investor’s best interest.

-Notably, neither category allows a Finder to engage in traditional broker-dealer activities such as structuring a transaction, negotiating offering terms, preparing offering materials, or providing investment advice.
+Notably, neither category allows a Finder to engage in traditional broker-dealer activities such as structuring a transaction, conducting due diligence on behalf of an investor, negotiating offering terms, preparing offering materials, or providing investment advice.

 Shayn is the corporate lead at Rockridge Venture Law, offering seed-to-scale-to-sale corporate counsel to entrepreneurs, emerging companies, and investors in all stages of a corporate lifecycle–from formation and fundraising to exits through M&A or IPO.
 Shayn’s practice areas include corporate law, finance and fundraising, securities, and mergers and acquisitions.
 Read more about Shayn, connect with him, and Calendly him.